 Udon in Japan (and Heated Cans of Hot Chocolate)

-I visited Japan in the middle of winter and was very excited by the many vending machines around the country, particularly those that served cans of hot chocolate, which came out warm.
+I visited Japan in the middle of winter.
+I was very excited by the many vending machines around the country, particularly those that served cans of hot chocolate, which came out warm.
 It was like being in the future!

-I’ve spent a lot of time in country Switzerland, having friends who live outside one of the major cities.
-They have the best of both worlds – Switzerland’s excellent train system can get you into Zurich within twenty minutes, but you still get to enjoy Swiss country life.
+I've spent a lot of time in Switzerland, and I have friends who live outside one of the major cities.
+They have the best of both worlds—Switzerland's excellent train system can get you into Zurich within twenty minutes, but you still enjoy Swiss country life.

 This means that when I've visited them, we've journeyed out to the countryside, where we've been able to buy fresh blueberries, strawberries, the freshest cream I've ever tasted and incredibly potent plum schnapps – straight from local farms and dairy producers.
 Delicious.